 “Of course not,” he replied, once again wishing that he could have her in his bed.

-What shocked the undercover ACF FBI agent, that’s what Eileen really was, was how far some of these people were willing to go to carry out their grudge against Earth.
-If she guessed right then Bernard was planning some sort of terrorist attack on Earth, centered on the presidential inauguration.
-She didn’t know exactly what he was planning, and she doubted that he’d tell her until they were on Earth and she couldn’t communicate with her FBI superiors.
+What shocked the undercover ACF FBI agent, that’s what Eileen really was, was how far some of these people were willing to go to carry out their grudge against Terra.
+If she guessed right then Bernard was planning some sort of terrorist attack on Terra, centered on the presidential inauguration.
+She didn’t know exactly what he was planning, and she doubted that he’d tell her until they were on Terra and she couldn’t communicate with her FBI superiors.

 She had to walk a tightrope while undercover in Hernandez’s circle.
 Sometimes undercover agents had to commit crimes in order to maintain their covers.
 She knew that.
 But she strongly suspected that whatever it was that Hernandez was planning it went beyond mere criminal activities.
 Way beyond it.

-So, in reality, until the man reached Earth and carried out whatever he was going to do, or she managed to find enough physical evidence to present, her hands were tied.
+So, in reality, until the man reached Terra and carried out whatever he was going to do, or she managed to find enough physical evidence to present, her hands were tied.

 The sprawling city of Sirius One loomed in the window of the shuttle as it made its final turn to land at the spaceport located at the heart of the city.
 Everywhere the eye could see there were towers reaching up to the heavens in much the same way that the ones in New York City did.
 In those towers were hotels, casinos, corporate brothels, offices of galactic corporations, and the other trappings of wealth and the power that came with it.
 Almost everything in sight screamed money at the viewer and here, in this star nation, the wealthy ran the show and a truly free market economy ran wild.